1. Mechanical Shock:

 e) Should pre-mount lead forming or cutting become necessary, a gross leak test should be subsequently

-performed to insure package integrity.
+performed to ensure package integrity.